Haibarapink/haibarapink.github.io/_posts/2023-03-30-Generate-compile_commands.json-for-postgres.md

 ---
 layout: post
-title:  "Generate-compile_commands.json-for-postgres"
+title:  "generate-compile_commands.json-for-postgres"
 ---
 # Generate compile_commands.json for postgres
+compile_commands.json is a file used by clangd to provide code completion, jump definition, etc.
-Postgresql is a makefile based project, I'm a C++ programmer, I'm used to use CMake to generate compile_commands.json for my project, so I want to generate compile_commands.json for postgres, I found a tool called `Bear`
+Postgresql is a makefile based project, I'm a C++ programmer, I'm used to use CMake to generate compile_commands.json for my project, so I want to generate compile_commands.json for postgres, I found a tool called `bear`

 Get into the postgres source code directory.